 Though the 7.62x51mm NATO had a very short lived career as the primary rifle cartridge for the US military, it’s still widely used by the military in machineguns and sniper/designated marksman rifles.
 Additionally, Winchester recognized serious commercial potential with the 7.62x51mm cartridge and introduced the extremely similar .308 Winchester cartridge for the civilian hunting and shooting markets in the 1950s.

-Providing approximately 90% of the power of the .30-06 in a smaller package, the cartridge soon became very popular and is now one of the most widely used big game hunting rounds in North America.
+Providing approximately 90% of the power of the .30-06 in a smaller package, the cartridge also soon became very popular and is now one of the most widely used big game hunting rounds in North America.

 If you’d like to learn more about how the .308 Winchester compares to the .30-06 Springfield, read the article below: